Course Reserves for Instructors

 Additional copies of Reserve materials may be ordered at the instructor’s request.
 Please ask at the Reserve Desk for additional information.

-For guidance on copyright and legal issues, please see the General Counsel’s website “Using Content for Library Reserves.”
+For guidance on copyright and legal issues, please refer to the Albertsons Library LibGuide on Copyright and Fair Use or the General Counsel’s website “Using Content for Library Reserves.”

 Accessible Course Readings